-As discussed in Note 1, a significant portion of the Organization's activities involves "Preservation Grants."
-In this program, the Organization reviews applications for support of renovation projects primarily from local communities and organizations.
+As discussed in Note 1, a significant portion of the Organization's activities involves "Preservation Grants" in which PTV reviews applications for support of renovation projects primarily from local communities and organizations.
 Qualifying projects are included in applications submitted several times per year by the Organization to a small group of major foundations.
 Amounts approved by the foundations are earmarked for the specific local renovation projects.
 The Organization notifies the grantee that they have been approved, but funding is conditioned upon satisfactory completion of the renovation work.
 The Organization treats the receipt of funds from the foundations as a refundable advance because the support is conditioned on the completion of the renovation work and the subsequent transfer of funds to the grantee.
 When the renovation work is completed and the funds are disbursed, the Organization recognizes grant income and grant expense.
-The balance in refundable advances at September 30, 2016 represents current and prior years' grants that are still in progress but ultimately payable to the designated recipients (or conditioned on certain future Organizational expenditures).
-The activity in the refundable advances account for the year ended September 30, 2016 is as follows:
+The balance in refundable advances represents current and prior years' grants that are still in progress but ultimately payable to the designated recipients (or conditioned on certain future Organizational expenditures).
+The activity in the refundable advances account for the years ended September 30, 2016 and 2017 is as follows: